-When security is activated on compilation Fast RTPS builds several built-in security plugins.
+When security is activated on compilation Fast RTPS builds several built-in security plug-ins.
 Some of them have the dependency of OpenSSL library.

-3.1.1 OpenSSL installation on Linux
+3.4.1 OpenSSL installation on Linux

 Surely you can install OpenSSL using the package manager of your Linux distribution.
-For example, on Fedora you can install OpenSSL using its package manager with next command.
+For example, on Ubuntu you can install OpenSSL using its package manager with next command.

-sudo yum install openssl-devel
+sudo apt install libssl-dev

-3.1.2 OpenSSL installation on Windows
+3.4.2 OpenSSL installation on Windows